Notices to Prospective Applicants and Grantees

 - Most rolling grants are in the $2,000-$3,000 range

-- Rolling grants support: planning, first step(s) or phase(s) in a larger project, programs or activities that take place before the next spring or fall grant review period
+- Rolling grants support: planning, first step(s) or phase(s) in a larger project, programs or activities that take place before the next summer or winter grant review period